mesut-by/AgeGenDetect/README.md

 **Training Your Own Models:**

-- To retrain the age and gender models, use the `building_models.ipynb` notebook.
+- To retrain the age and gender models, use the `build_models.ipynb` notebook.
 - The models will be saved in the `models` folder in `.keras` format.

 ### Contributing: